ANTI-VIET CONG ATROCITY PSYOP

 JUSPAO leaflet 2448 is exactly what Chandler talks about when he says that some of the gruesome leaflets prepared for use against the Communist forces do more harm than good.
 In this American propaganda leaflet the handsome Communist officer has become a rotting corpse after being hit directly in the face.
 American propagandists were told that these photos actually caused sympathy for the dead communist and many of the viewers believed that the Americans were bragging about their ability to kill Vietnamese.
 From the American or “Western European” standpoint this is acceptable propaganda, but it may have been less coercive to Eastern or Asian peoples.
 The text on this leaflet is:

-The Republic of Vietnam Armed Forces has completely crushed the Viet Cong's general offensive against the cities.
 From 30 January 1968 to 15 February 1968, over 34,000 North Vietnamese Regulars and Viet Cong soldiers paid for their crimes.
 Among them was Major General Tran Do, who was killed in an action at 46th Street in Cholon in the outskirts of Saigon City.
-The death of Tran Do proved that the Communist aggressive policy to take over South Vietnam has severely failed.
-It was not their inability or incompetence, but the Communist adventurous acts that cause their deaths.
-Why do you still hesitate?
-Try to find an opportunity to return to the National Community and rejoin your families, as tens of thousands have already done.

 The same image was used on leaflet 96 dropped during the U.S. bombing of North Vietnam.
 Some of the text on that leaflet is: